Western Desert campaign: Axis supply: 1940–1941

 There were fewer Axis attacks on Malta from June and ship losses increased from 19% in July, to 25 per cent in September, when Benghazi was bombed and ships diverted to Tripoli; air supply in October made little difference.
-Deliveries averaged 72000 LT a month from July to October but the consumption of 30 to 50 per cent of fuel deliveries by road transport and truck unserviceability of 35 per cent reduced deliveries to the front.
+Deliveries averaged 72000 LT a month from July to October but the consumption of 30 to 50 per cent of fuel deliveries by road transport and truck non-serviceability of 35 per cent reduced deliveries to the front.
 In November, a five-ship convoy was sunk during Operation Crusader and ground attacks on road convoys stopped journeys in daylight.
 Lack of deliveries coupled with the Eighth Army offensive forced a retreat to El Agheila from 4 December, crowding the Via Balbia, where British ambushes destroyed about half of the remaining Axis transport.

 Convoys to Tripoli resumed and losses increased but by 16 December the supply situation had eased except for the fuel shortage.
 In December, the Luftwaffe was restricted to one sortie per day.
 Vichy sold the Axis 3600 LT of fuel, U-boats were ordered into the Mediterranean and air reinforcements were sent from Russia in December.
 The Italian navy used warships to carry fuel to Derna and Benghazi and made a maximum effort from 16 to 17 December.
 Four battleships, three light cruisers and 20 destroyers escorted four ships to Libya.
 The use of an armada for 20000 LT of cargo ships, depleted the navy fuel reserve and only one more battleship convoy was possible.
 Bizerta was canvassed as an entrepôt but it was within range of RAF aircraft from Malta and was another 500 mi west of Tripoli.

 1942

 The Eighth Army advance of 800 km to El Agheila transferred the burden of an over-stretched supply line to the British.
 In January 1942, the British withdrew from the front to reduce the supply burden and to prepare for Operation Acrobat, a 1941 plan to advance west against Tripolitania.
-Vichy authorities in Tunisia were pressed to allow British troops and then the Anglo-Americans, after December 1941, into French North Africa, which made it possible to invade Sicily.
 The British overestimated Axis losses during Operation Crusader and believed that they faced 35,000 troops, rather than the true total of 80,000 men and also misjudged the speed of Axis reinforcement from Europe.
 The Eighth Army expected to be ready by February, well before an Axis attack.
-The 1st Armoured Division held the area around El Agheila and from 28 to 29 December was engaged near Agedabia and lost 61 of 90 tanks, vs. seven German tanks lost.
+The 1st Armoured Division held the area around El Agheila and from 28 to 29 December was engaged near Ajedabia and lost 61 of 90 tanks, vs. seven German tanks lost.